kavithasub/solution-test-toolkit/README.md

 When writing scenario tests for a given product, we need to follow the following repository structure.
 This structure contains scripts necessary to deploy/undeploy infrastructure, deploy/undeploy artifacts, test scripts and cleanup scripts.
 The soltuions tests are maintained in this [repository](https://github.com/wso2-incubator/identity-test-integration).

 ### scenario-metadata.yml
 In order to generate a comprehensible test-report for TestGrid, we need a mapping between the scenario IDs to their scenario description.
-For this purpose, scenario-metadata.yml file is using with the following structure to set
+For this purpose, scenario-metadata.yml file is using with the following structure to set id, name and tests respective to each scenario.

 ```
 scenarios: